Jellyfish-130/gallery-service/README.md

 - Identified system bottlenecks, modified system configurations, added an NGINX load balancer, cached the data, and horizontally scaled a heavily READ / GET backend to reduce latency.
   - Results:
     - Increased read throughput by 57%
-    - Reduced response times to an avarege of ~83ms for image retrieval operations while maintaining 0% error rate for 1,750 requests per second, or ~105,000 requests per minute
+    - Reduced response times to an avarege of ~83ms for image retrieval operations while maintaining a 0% error rate for 1,750 requests per second, or ~105,000 requests per minute
       - Data of the stress test in Loader.io: https://bit.ly/2HO2Szs

 ## **Table of Contents**